Invariant random subgroups on certain orbits: Introduction

-In recent times, IRS has attracted many studies (see for examples \cite{A7s} and \cite{AGV}).
+In recent times, IRS has attracted many studies (cf. \cite{A7s0}, \cite{A7s}, \cite{AGV}, \cite{BT}, \cite{GL} and the references therein).
 In this article, we are interested in the existence of invariant random subgroups supported on certain orbits of the conjugation action of $G$ on $\text{Sub}_G$.
-We start with the orbit of a semisimple Levi subgroup.
-Let $G$ be a connected Lie group with a closed semisimple Levi subgroup $L$; it may be noted that semisimple Levi subgroups of connected Lie groups need not be closed.
-But, Levi subgroups of linear groups are closed.
+We first consider the orbit of semisimple Levi subgroups.
+Let $G$ be a connected Lie group with a closed semisimple Levi subgroup $L$; it may be noted that semisimple Levi subgroups of connected Lie groups need not be closed, but, Levi subgroups of linear groups are closed.
 Let $L_G$ be the set of all semisimple Levi subgroups of $G$.
 Then $L_G = \{xLx^{-1} \mid x \in N \}$ where $N$ is the nilradical of $G$ (cf. Theorem 3.18.3 of \cite{Va}).
 An IRS $\mu$ is called a Levi IRS if $\mu (L_G)=1$.

 \begin{theorem} Let $G$ be a connected Lie group with nilradical $N$, and $L$ be a semisimple Levi subgroup of $G$.
 Then the following are equivalent: \begin{enumerate}

 \item[(1)] there is an IRS supported on the set of all semisimple Levi subgroups;